qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 It pays to invest time in improving build times, fixing flaky tests, getting quicker pull request feedback, doing pair programming instead of pull requests.

-Improvements in this loop have even more benefits, as Rob says
+Improvements in this loop have even more benefits, as Rob says:
 > if you go very fast, you will get much faster feedback on whether things are going the right way.

 So technical excellence enables a speedup in the Working Together, Getting Things Done loop - getting small slices of high quality software running and tested earlier- and in the Product loop - faster discovery, earlier market